espocrm/documentation/docs/administration/extensions.md

 !!! note

-    In some cases installing extensions via CLI is preferable, as usually PHP configuration for CLI is not as limited as for a web server.
+    In some cases, installing extensions via CLI is preferable, as usually PHP configuration for CLI is not as limited as for a web server.
     Hence, it handles better such tasks as database index creation.